The Philosophy of Perseverance

 Memento Mori (One day I will die.)

 Modern life encourages us to ignore the simple fact of our own mortality.
 Fame and wealth give us the illusion of immortality, but life is always there to knock sense into us.
-Acknowledging your limited time one earth is not intended to be a dark, morbid point of view.
-It is meant to remind you of what is truly important.
+Acknowledging your limited time one earth is not a dark, morbid point of view.
+It is to remind you of what is truly important.
 When you take inventory of your life with this in mind, you have a more balanced, tamed view of materialism.

 Ask for Help

 You should never feel ashamed about asking for help.
 People who make you feel bad about it are jerks.
 Marcus Aurelius was one of the most powerful Roman Emperors.
 Despite this, he recognised the importance of accepting other people’s help.
 He didn’t let his ego or fear of being seen as “weak” stop him.
 Even during plague and the economic collapse of his empire, he was not afraid to show vulnerability and humility.
-To this day he is seen as a virtuous leader.

 Finally, having an open mind and a willingness to seek improvement in all things enables you to grow.